zdc/vyos-cloud-init-userdata/pxe/README.md

  3. Change IP addresses inside configuration files to proper ones and configure Cloud-init options:
      - `vyos-ipxe/vyos-ipxe.txt` - set URL to the `vyos-ipxe` folder and enable or disable Cloud-init;
      **Also, if Cloud-init enabled:**
-     - `vyos-ipxe/cloud-init/vyos-config.txt` - add configuration commands here;
+     - `vyos-ipxe/cloud-init/vyos-config.txt` - add complete configuration file, commands list or URL to any of them to this file;
      - `vyos-ipxe/cloud-init/user-data` - set URL to the `vyos-config.txt` file
  4. Copy to the `vyos-ipxe/bootfiles/` folder all files, required for PXE boot ([check details here](vyos-ipxe/bootfiles/README.md)).
  5. Configure your DHCP server to provide information about boot options inside DHCP answers.